unparalleled-js/docs-1/connectors/wrike/create-comment-action.md

     <tr>
       <td>Task ID</a></td>
       <td>
-        The ID of the task to create a comment into.
+        The ID of the task to create a comment.
       </td>
     </tr>
     <tr>